AnitaSafo/section8/README.md

 # section8
-THis repository ia to do the demonstration for section 08
+This repository ia to do the demonstration for section 08